 The crochet star stitch is a beautiful stitch that creates thick texture, warm coziness, and a beautiful design.
 This stitch can be worked in a few different ways, but as long as you know how to crochet classic star stitch, you will easily be adapted to any other variations that are presented your way through different patterns.
 Each of the fifteen free crochet patterns in this roundup showcases a different way to use this terrific stitch.
 Craft them all to practice everything that this stitch can do!

 This really simple four-row crochet jewelry pattern gives you the ability to practice crochet star stitch without committing to a huge project.
 If you discover that you love star stitch then you can make many, many of these cuffs to see how it works in different types of yarn.

 You could also adapt the sizing on this pattern to turn it into a crochet necklace or even a crochet cowl.
 It is basically a simple row repeat.
-This would allow you to make a few different items, including matching sets of accessories, while really getting the hang of row after simple row of star stitch.
+This would allow you to make a few different items, including matching sets of accessories while getting the hang of row after a simple row of star stitch.
 Have fun with it!

 02 of 14

 This crochet designer does an excellent job of taking a stitch, explaining it well through both words and video, and then sharing crochet patterns that make it the star.
 If you haven't quite mastered the stitch, the videos showing how to do it can help you out.

 Even if you know the stitch, this is a great pattern for practicing it.
 The version shown here is for a skinny scarf, but it explains how to increase your chain by the correct multiples to make a wider scarf.
 If you wanted to, you could even use the same information to make a crochet blanket using the star stitch.
 It's a simple but versatile crochet pattern.